 The symbol resembles a lightning bolt with a defined arrowhead.![]()

-This can be found next to USB-C ports that have Thunderbolt support.
+The symbol can be found next to ports that have Thunderbolt support.

 Thunderbolt Certified Products